Intellectual Property

 A song is protected by copyright.
 Using it in your video without permission (or a license) violates the creator's intellectual property rights.

-Understanding IP is essential for ethical computing — knowing when you can use, share, or modify someone else's work.
+Understanding intellectual property is essential for ethical computing — knowing when you can legally use, share, or modify someone else's code, images, music, or writing.
+Violations can result in lawsuits, takedown notices, and reputational damage.

 Open source doesn't mean 'no rules.'
 Open source licenses specify exactly how you can use and share the code.